shabin5785/Golang_notes/Go_3.md

 -Two functions have the same typ e or sig nature if they have the same sequence of parameter typ es and the same sequence of result types.
-The names of parameters and results don’t affec t the typ e, nor does whether or not they were declared using the fac tored form.
+The names of parameters and results don’t affec -t the typ e, nor does whether or not they were declared using the fac tored form.

+-Every function cal l must provide an argument for each parameter, in the order in which the parameters were declared. **Go has no concept of defau lt parameter values**, nor any way to specif y arguments by name, so the names of parameters and results don’t matter to the cal ler except as documentation.